Revolle/evote/README.md

 The user's vote (video without face, and choice) is sent to two users part of his *e-electoral-office*.
 If the two users validates the vote (panoramic view, oral-choice=digital-choice), the vote is set as *correct* in the *e-electoral-office*.
 Else the vote is sent to another user, up to have two validations.
 If it is impossible to have a validation, the user can choose to restart his vote.
 The user can also leave from this *e-electoral-office* (the app writes in the *vote-block-chain* the status *not-yet-vote* for the *user-unique-id*).

 When all votes are *correct* in the *e-electoral-office*, the list of user's-id/vote is sent to all the users of the *e-electoral-office*.
-If all participants validate the list, the *e-electoral-office* is declared as *voted* in the *vote-block-chain*, with the list of votes.
+If all participants validate the list, the *e-electoral-office* is declared as *voted* in the *vote-block-chain*, with the list of *user-unique-id*, and the counting of votes.
+Who vote what is not available in the result of the *e-electoral-office*.
 The app writes in the *vote-block-chain* the status *voted* for the *user-unique-id*.

 If the participants does not validate the list, the *e-electoral-office* is declared as *non-valid* in the *vote-block-chain*, and the app writes in the *vote-block-chain* the status *not-yet-vote* for the *user-unique-id*.

 ### vote-block-chain :

 The *vote-block-chain* stores these events :
-- change status of *e-electoral-office* , identified with a *e-electoral-office-id* ( *pending* , *voting*, *voted* with the the anonymous result of the votes)
+- change status of *e-electoral-office* , identified with a *e-electoral-office-id* ( *pending* , *voting*, *voted* with the the result of the votes)
 - change status of user, identified with a *e-electoral-office*-id delivered by *authentication-system* ( *voting* , *noy_yet_vote*, *voted* )

 A user can verify his status (using his *user-unique-id* )and his transaction ( using his *e-electoral-office-id*).

-A user can count the global result of the vote, reading and summing the counts of *e-electoral-office-id* with status *voted* in the *vote-block-chain*.
+A user can count the global result of the vote, reading and summing the counts of *e-electoral-office-id* with status *voted* in the *vote-block-chain* , and where the *user-unique-id* is set as *registered* in the *vote-block-chain* by the *authentication-system*.

+## Resilience

+### flooding of votes

+issue : A hacker inserts false status in the *vote-block-chain* , simulating many users with *user-unique-id*, voting in many *e-electoral-office*.

+resilience : The counting of votes ignores these votes, because the *user-unique-id* are not set as *registered* in the *vote-block-chain* by the *authentication-system*.

+### obstacle to validate a vote

+issues : only zero or one user in an *e-electoral-office* validates the vote of the user, because other users consider that his choice is "incorrect" for personl reasons.

+resilience : increase the minimum of users in the *e-electoral-office* to avoid possible majority.
+Else, the user can change to another *e-electoral-office*

+### reuse identity

+issue : A hacker inserts false status in the *vote-block-chain* , reusing many users with existing *user-unique-id*, voting in many *e-electoral-office*.

+resilience : The counting of votes ignores these votes, because the *user-unique-id* are reused. only first instance of  *user-unique-id*  is used for the counting.

+### reveal vote under constraint

+issue : A hacker asks the user his  *user-unique-id*, and reads the *e-electoral-office*.

+resilience : The *e-electoral-office* contains the number of votes, and the *user-unique-id*.
+But it does not contain the list (*user-unique-id*,his vote).
+The vote can be revealed only in case of unanimity in the *e-electoral-office* : increase the minimum of users in the *e-electoral-office* to avoid possible unanimity.